tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_data/modeling_data.md

 - VERTEX - a topological element corresponding to a point.
 It has zero dimension.
 - SHAPE - a generic term covering all of the above.

 A topological model can be considered as a graph of objects with adjacency relationships.
 When modeling a part in 2D or 3D space it must belong to one of the categories listed in the ShapeEnum enumeration.
-The TopAbspackage lists all the objects, which can be found in any model.
+The TopAbsmodule lists all the objects, which can be found in any model.
 It cannot be extended but a subset can be used.
 For example, the notion of solid is useless in 2D.

 The terms of the enumeration appear in order from the most complex to the most simple, because objects can contain simpler objects in their description.
 For example, a face references its wires, edges, and vertices.
 @image html /user_guides/modeling_data/images/modeling_data_image006.png "ShapeEnum"